madskoefoed/madskoefoed/config.md

 # RSS (the website_{title, descr, url} must be defined to get RSS)
 generate_rss = true
-website_title = "Franklin Template"
+website_title = "The Bayesian Quant"
-website_descr = "A blog on quantitative trading, statistics, and more" website_url   = "https://madskoefoed.github.io/"
+website_descr = "A blog on quantitative trading, statistics, machine learning, and more" website_url   = "https://madskoefoed.github.io/"
 +++